Lesson 1: Connecting to the Database Engine

 This topic discusses connecting to an on-premises SQL Server.
-To connect to Azure SQL Database, see Connect to SQL Database with SQL Server Management Studio and execute a sample T-SQL query.
+To connect to Azure SQL Database, see Quickstart: Use SSMS to connect to and query Azure SQL Database or Azure SQL Managed Instance.

 To determine the name of the instance of the Database Engine

 - Log into Windows as a member of the Administrators group, and open Management Studio.

 - In the Connect to Server dialog box, select Cancel.

-- If Registered Servers is not displayed, on the View menu, click Registered Servers.
+- If Registered Servers isn't displayed, on the View menu, select Registered Servers.

 - With Database Engine selected on the Registered Servers toolbar, expand Database Engine, right-click Local Server Groups, point to Tasks, and then select Register Local Servers.
 Expand Local Server Groups to see all the instances of the Database Engine installed on the computer displayed.
 The default instance is unnamed and is shown as the computer name.
 A named instance displays as the computer name followed by a backward slash (\) and then the name of the instance.
 For SQL Server Express, the instance is named <computer_name>\sqlexpress unless the name was changed during setup.

 To verify that the Database Engine is running

 In Registered Servers, if the name of your instance of SQL Server has a green dot with a white arrow next to the name, the Database Engine is running and no further action is necessary.